CODAIT/pardata/CONTRIBUTING.md

 ## Quick Setup

+### Use `tox`

+To start developing, the recommended way is to use `tox`.
+This way, your development environment is automatically prepared by `tox`, including virtual environment setup, dependency management, installing `pydax` in development mode.

+1. Install `tox`:

+    $ pip install -U tox  # If you are inside a virtual environment, conda environment
+    $ pip3 install --user -U tox  # If you are outside any virtual environment or conda environment

+2. At the root directory of `pydax`, run:

+    $ tox -e dev

+   To force updating development environment in the future, run `tox --recreate -e dev` when the development environment is not activated.

+3. To activate the development environment, run:

+    $ . .tox/dev/bin/activate

+### Traditional Method

-To start developing, after cloning this repo (and preferably create a virtual environment), run the following command to install all dependencies:
+Alternatively, after cloning this repository (and preferably having created and activated a virtual environment), run the following command to install all dependencies:

-    pip install -U -e .
+    $ pip install -U -e .

 Install all required development packages:

-    pip install -r requirements-dev.txt
+    $ pip install -U -r requirements-dev.txt

+## Run Tests

+### Run All Tests

+Before and after one stage of development, you may want to try whether the code would pass all tests.

+To run all tests on the Python versions that are supported by PyDAX and available on your system, run:

+    $ tox -s

-To run all tests on all available Python versions configured to work with PyDAX, run:
+When you are brave, to force running all tests on all Python versions that are supported by PyDAX, run:

-    tox
+    $ tox

 By default `tox` uses `virtualenv` for creating each test environment (such as for each Python version).
 If you would prefer `tox` to use `conda`, run:

-    pip install tox-conda
+    $ pip install tox-conda

-## Running Tests Individually
+### Running Part of the Tests

-To test the functioning of the package, run:

-    coverage run -m pytest
+During development, you likely would like to run only part of the tests to save time.

+To run all static tests, run:

+    $ tox -e lint

-To understand the coverage of the test above, run:
+To run all runtime tests on the Python version in the development environment, run:

-    coverage report

-To check Python code style compliance, run:

-    flake8 .

-To check YAML code style compliance, run:

-    yamllint -c .yamllint.yaml .

-For static security check, run:

-    bandit -r .
+    $ tox -e py

-For type annotation test, run:
+To run only a specific runtime test, run:

-    mypy pydax
+    $ pytest -vk [test_name]  # e.g., pytest -vk test_default_data_dir

+Read [pytest command line document](https://docs.pytest.org/en/stable/usage.html) for its more advanced usage.

+To run document generation tests, run:

+    $ tox -e docs

 ## Where to Expose a Symbol (Function, Class, etc.)?